erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 }
 ```

 While this is a bit more verbose/obtuse, this is identical code.
-We now have a working POC.
-There's a lot of other dragons to contend with, like other data having to be force casted, some keys not "existing" even with the headers extracted, but overall, this exactly what I had to do to get working Swift code.
+We now have a working POC!
+There's a lot of other dragons to contend with, like other data having to be force casted, some keys not "existing" even with the headers extracted, but overall, this is exactly what I had to do to get working Swift code.

 That leaves us to the best part of the blog.
 # Introducing gnes (G Ness - Get Network Extension Status)
-While I told myself I would never open source another tool, I have. [gnes](https://github.com/erikng/gnes) is a Swift 5, Objective-C binary that has several options.
+While I told myself I would never open source another tool, I have.
+I kind of had to. [gnes](https://github.com/erikng/gnes) is a Swift 5, Objective-C binary that has several options.

 ```shell
 NAME